stepheniota/physics-40b-s19/README.md

 ---
 ## Supplemental materials
 **DISCLAIMER**: these are *NOT* a substitute for attending lecture or the professor's assigned readings/assignments!
-I am simply recommending resources I found useful and interesting when I was taking 40B and other related courses.
+I am simply recommending resources I found useful when I was taking 40B and other related courses.

-### Important formulae
+### Unofficial Formula Sheet
 Frequently updated
 * [Physics 40B Formulae](./P40B_Formulae.pdf)